 As you might guess in the 1950s images were mainly black & white.
 A 10" X 8" print mounted on a 12" X 15″ board was the minimum size for a competition entry!
 Little wonder that darkroom skills were high on the agenda.

 Sixty years on and the club is in fine heart with men and women members from all walks of life.
 As with many clubs and societies in these difficult times, our membership has dropped over the few years, but the introduction of digital technology has brought new enthusiasm to photography and the general public are keen to learn.
 Oban Photographic Club caters for a wide range of subjects.
 If you are prepared to look and listen you will learn what makes a good image – colour, composition, contrast, subject, sharpness etc. and be able to fine-tune your skills.
 We have visiting professional photographers as guest speakers and judges.

 Our aim is to continue to promote the art of photography for the enjoyment of anyone who shows interest.

 Competitions provide an opportunity to have your work appraised in a constructive and friendly way – attractive trophies are awarded for winners in the various competitions held throughout the winter session.

-Oban’s is a long established Photographic Club.
-We are digitally up to speed in all aspects and have some of the latest software (Lightroom 5 and Photoshop Elements 12) on the club's laptop – learn from fellow enthusiasts.
+Oban’s is a long-established Photographic Club.
+We are digitally up to speed in all aspects and have some of the latest software (Lightroom 5 and Photoshop Elements 12) on the club's laptop – come along and discuss techniques with fellow enthusiasts.